As of April 2016, we have five horses, three goats, two dogs, two cats, 12 chickens four ducksand three geese.

 The working horses that helped us until recently were a family group of three (part-Dales sire, dam and foal) which arrived in late 1999 pulling a gypsy caravan and trolly turnout.
 Sixteen years on and Samson, the dad, is the only one left, enjoying his well-earned retirement.
 A family of four coloured gypsy cobs were rescued and brought here, with hopes of training up the two youngsters to take over.

 We milk three nanny goats morning and evening, which is enough for all the goat milk drinkers plus enough extra from Spring until Autumn to make cheese, some of which we store as feta for winter consumption.
 The chickens have a large enclosure where they are virtually free-range and they produce enough eggs in the longer days for all our needs.

 The ducks are Khaki Campbells, highly trained slug-killers, which patrol the organic gardens keeping them relatively pest-free.
 The dogs and cats are family pets [the maximum agreed number], but their very presence around the yard tends to keep foxes and other predators away from the poultry.
-At the moment we don't raise any animals communally for meat, although we have recently agreed that we may have sheep on tack at times as part of our grazing regime.
-That said, the majority of communards will eat meat which is produced as a by-product of the milk and eggs, that is to say excess billy goats or cockerels and more recently, wild animals and fish which have been hunted or caught.
-In general, though, communal meals are vegetarian.
+We rent some of our land for short periods to local farmers to graze their animals.
+We raise geese specifically for their meat and we also eat meat which is produced as a by-product of the milk and eggs, that is to say excess billy goats or cockerels.
+More recently we have been eating wild animals and fish which have been hunted or caught.
+In general though, communal meals are vegetarian.

 Part of the Brithdir Mawr Community website at www.brithdirmawr.co.uk